 The Center is housed in a facility owned and furnished by the university.

-Fund-raising activities engaged in by the Center may take place only upon approval of the Director of Multicultural Student Services prior to publication.
+Fund-raising activities engaged in by the Center may take place only upon approval of the Director of Intercultural Engagement prior to publication.
 Any solicitations must be approved by the Dean of Students or Associate Vice President of University Relations.

-The Center, its programs and governing documents will be reviewed by the Director of Multicultural Student Services in consultation with the Governing Council and member groups on a periodic basis.
+The Center, its programs and governing documents will be reviewed by the Director of Intercultural Engagement in consultation with the Governing Council and member groups on a periodic basis.

-No amendment or revision may be made to this document without review by the Governing Council and the Director of Multicultural Student Services and the approval of the Dean of Students.
+No amendment or revision may be made to this document without review by the Governing Council and the Director of Intercultural Engagement and the approval of the Dean of Students.